Kulvinder26/Kulvinder26.github.io/about/about.md

 ### Me

-Hi, I'm Sajal.
+Hi, I'm Kulvinder.

-I hail from New Delhi, India.
-Though, I have spent a couple of the past few years in Melbourne, Australia where I completed a Master of Information Technology degree from The University of Melbourne, Australia's most prestigious university.
+I hail from Uttar Pradesh, India.
+Though, I have spent a couple of the past few years in Punjab, India where I completed a Bachelor of  Technology degree from Lovely Professional University, India's largest private university.

-I currently live in Pune, working as a Data Scientist at Unscrambl, Inc. We're a kick-ass startup where each of us give it our best to bring real-time, streaming, intelligent analytics to different verticals including telecommunications, healthcare, and banking.
+I currently live in Noida, working as a Data Analyst/ Backend Developer at Moglix Pvt.
+Ltd.
 I use statistics and machine learning to solve our customer's analytics problems, and incorporating predictive models in Unscrambl's flagship product, *Drive*.
 Being a jack of all trades, I also build front-end applications, dashboards and visualisations to help our customers interact with our data products.
 You do need good storytelling for good data. ;)

-In the past I've worked as a Technical Lead in a service oriented startup, <em>Energy Umpire</em> based in Melbourne, Victoria.

-So yeah, I have my fair share of startup experience, and the usual get sh*t done attitude that comes with it.
+So yeah, I am having my fair share of startup experience, and the usual get sh*t done attitude that comes with it.

-I'm also <em>really</em> into indie rock, creative writing, travelling, and caffeine.
-I cycle between other hobbies as well, with the change of seasons.
+I'm also <em>really</em> into music, creative writing, reading and travelling.

 <hr>